 While we determine your transfer credit eligibility, you can check which of your courses might be eligible for transfer through the Transfer Explorer.
 This is a planning tool showing credits previously transferred to the Faculty of Arts & Science from other post-secondary institutions.
-When using the tool, ensure that the transfer credit assessment is for the Faculty of Arts & Science at the St. George campus and that you’ve taken the course within the past five years.
+When using the tool, ensure that the transfer credit assessment is for the Faculty of Arts & Science at the St. George campus.

 Remember, Transfer Explorer is for planning purposes only and is not a guarantee of what transfer credits you may be awarded.

-The time it takes to assess transfer credits varies depending on a number of factors such as whether or not the documentation in your file is complete, where your studies were completed, and the time period during which your transfer credit request is received.
-A Canadian university assessment takes approximately four weeks, and an international assessment up to ten weeks.
+The time it takes to assess transfer credits varies depending on a number of factors such as whether or not the documentation in your file is complete, where your studies were completed and the time period during which your transfer credit request is received.
+A Canadian university assessment takes approximately six weeks, and an international assessment up to ten weeks.